Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Storage Instructions

-Unfilled cookie cups can be stored in an airtight container in the fridge for up to two days.
-Filled cups should be served shortly after assembling for best texture.
+Unfilled cookie cups can be stored in an airtight container in the refrigerator for up to two days.
+Allow them to come to room temperature before filling.

 Make Ahead Tips

-Cookie dough can be scooped and refrigerated for three days or frozen up to two months.
-Thaw before baking.
+Cookie dough can be scooped and refrigerated for up to three days or frozen for up to two months.
+Thaw frozen dough completely in the refrigerator before baking.

 Get Recipes on Pinterest